First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 Diffusion with a stochastic DC exhibits higher transport efficiency in an early arrival of particles at the absorbing boundary than would be expected under diffusion with the deterministic DC of $ \left\langle D(t) \right\rangle $ (the corresponding diffusion with ensemble-averaged diffusivity).
 When very few particles with a stochastic DC have yet reach the absorbing boundary, from Eq.~(\ref{eq:pdexp2gf}), we have

 Under the same condition, the propagator for the corresponding diffusion with ensemble-averaged diffusivity is given by

 where $ G_{d} \left(x,t,x_{0} \right) $ represents the propagator for the corresponding diffusion with ensemble-averaged diffusivity.
 In a previous study, we showed that the propagator given by Eq.~(\ref{eq:pdexp2gf22}) has heavier tails than the propagator given by Eq.~(\ref{eq:pdexp2gfd2})~\cite{Uchida24}.
-This means that the short time side tail of the first passage time distribution given by Eq.~(\ref{eq:pdexp2gf2}) is heavier than that of the first passage time distribution for the corresponding diffusion with ensemble-averaged diffusivity:
+This means that the short-time side tail of the FPT distribution given by Eq.~(\ref{eq:pdexp2gf2}) is heavier than that of the FPT distribution for the corresponding diffusion with ensemble-averaged diffusivity:

 Thus, the cumulative probability of a particle arriving early at the absorbing boundary for diffusion with a stochastic DC exceeds that of the corresponding diffusion with ensemble-averaged diffusivity.